 The school gates will be closed at 9am, when school registration begins.
 If your child is late and not present for registration then they will be marked as absent in the school register.

 The school doors open at 8:50am to assist pupils arriving in time for registration.

 Being punctual and arriving on time is an essential life skill and one that is learnt from an early age.
 Arriving late does impact on the child’s education as they miss early morning work or the start of lessons.

 All attendance and punctuality is monitored by the school and the Education Welfare Officer (EWO) and parents/carers will be contacted if the school or the EWO have a concern.

-For more detail on pupil school attendance and punctuality, please read the Attendance Policy by clicking on the link below or speak to the school office.
+For more details on pupil school attendance and punctuality, please read the School Attendance Policy or speak to the school office.